Dilip V. Jeste, M.D.

 Director of Research

 A'verria Martin, PhD, oversees the research and development of the Stein Institute for Research on Aging and its 120 faculty members.
 Dr. Martin's responsibilities include developing and implementing strategic plans; assisting with research development; evaluating, administering and overseeing pilot projects; collaborating with colleagues around grant writing; identifying, hiring, and training new research personnel; supervision and evaluation of key staff and personnel.
-In addition, continued direct coordination of the SAGE study.
+In addition, she is involved in continued direct coordination of the SAGE study.
+Dr. Martin has been recognized as a 2016-17 UC San Diego Exemplary Staff Employee of the Year Award recipient.

 Julie Avanzino serves as Program Representative for the Center for Healthy Aging.
 She manages the student training programs including Medical Student Training in Aging Research (MSTAR) and High School Student Training in Aging Research (HS STAR), supports ongoing efforts of the Center’s Healthy Aging Initiative, and works with the Community Advisory Board.
 Prior to joining the Center for Healthy Aging, she managed local operations in a large multi-site clinical trial and coordinated several other research studies.
 Ms. Avanzino received her bachelor’s degree from the University of California, San Diego in 2013, magna cum laude, with honors in human development.